BlockSigner/cove/site/content/english/identification.md

 # opengraph image (for facebook and twitter)
 og_image: og/og-skribble-identification.jpg

 ---

 {{% content %}}
 {{% heading %}}
-# Identity verification for QES – <br class="hide-for-mobile">Skribble makes it easy
+# Identity verification for QES
-The qualified electronic signature (QES) requires the signing party to verify his or her identity.
-Skribble offers suitable means of identification for every business context.
+For the qualified electronic signature (QES), the signatory must <br class="hide-for-mobile">verify his or her identity.
+Skribble will help with this.
 {{% /heading %}}
-{{< picture identification 482 "The identity of a woman standing in a mobile phone is verified by two people" >}}
+{{< picture identification 482 "he identity of a woman standing in a mobile phone is verified by two people" >}}
+&nbsp;
 {{% /content %}}

 {{% cta